 Louis de Soissons

 The architect was born in Canada in 1890 and moved with his family to London as a child.
 His son Philip was killed at the age of 17 while serving aboard HMS Fiji, which was sunk by German bombers off the coast of Crete on 22 May 1941.
-He was the Commission’s Chief Architect for Second World War cemeteries and memorials in Italy, Greece and Australia.
-He designed nearly 50 cemeteries including Suda Bay War Cemetery in Crete.
+He was the Commission’s Chief Architect for Second World War cemeteries and memorials in Italy and Greece.
+He designed over 40 cemeteries including Suda Bay War Cemetery in Crete.

 As an architect for the Commission, he designed Fromelles (Pheasant Wood) Military Cemetery, the first new CWGC cemetery for more than 50 years.
 It was unveiled in 2010 and contains the graves of 250 Australian and British servicemen who had lost their lives in the Battles of Fromelles in July 1916.
 He also designed the Brookwood 1914-1918 Memorial at Brookwood Military Cemetery in Surrey.